 - At least six credit hours from subject fields designated Humanities, at least six credit hours from subject fields designated Social Science, at least six credit hours from the list of courses that satisfy the Science requirement, and at least three credit hours from the list of courses that satisfy the Indigenous Content requirement.

-- At least three credit hours completed in each of five different subject fields.
-In addition, a subject field may also satisfy other B.A.I.S requirements such as Humanities, or Social Sciences, or Sciences, or Indigenous Content, or Mathematics, or Written English.
+- At least three credit hours completed in each of five different Faculty of Arts subject fields.
+In addition, a subject field may also satisfy other B.A.I.S requirements such as Humanities, or Social Sciences, or Indigenous Content, or Mathematics, or Written English.